teaching the awesome potential of being human

 Cleveland City Schools - Tuskegee Airmen values and community involvement

-Rotary World Peace Summit - contribution towards world peace
+Rotary World Peace Summit - Opening speaker, Contribution-Towards-World-Peace Award

 United States Air Force - for Leadership Presentations